Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

-Unlike the Hat, the vertices of Tile(1,1) do not fit to a periodic hexagonal lattice.
+Unlike the Hat, the vertices of Tile(1,1) are not known to fit to a periodic hexagonal lattice.
 The graphene-like features are therefore washed out.
-However, the quasilattice remains chiral, so it remains true that $\mathcal{A}_{+}(\omega,\mathbf{k})-\mathcal{A}_{-}(\omega,\mathbf{k})\neq 0$.
+However, the quasilattice remains chiral, so it remains true that $\mathcal{A}_{+}(E,\mathbf{k})-\mathcal{A}_{-}(E,\mathbf{k})\neq 0$.
 Tile(1,1) also displays strictly localized zero-modes that have a similar origin to those in the Hat.
 In the presence of a $\pi$-flux, each anti-spectre again localizes a zero-mode.
 In all the cases we have checked, these again exhaust all zero-modes.
-The Hofstadter spectrum is again periodic (as the Spectre is a monotile), and displays topological gaps with quantized conductance.
+As the Spectre is a monotile, the Hofstadter spectrum is periodic in $\phi$ and supports topological gaps with quantized conductance, as for the Hat tiling.

-\paragraph{Conclusions} --- Particles hopping on the Hat and Spectre monotiles present physical properties that set them aside from previously known 2D crystals and quasicrystals.
-The Hat displays graphene-like features in its spectral function, notably putative Dirac cones and six-fold symmetry.
-Their origin is intrinsic, different from quasicrystalline graphene bilayers~\cite{Ahn_2018,Yu2019,Shi2022} that inherit these features from the underlying graphene layers.
+\paragraph{Conclusions} --- The Hat and Spectre monotiles present physical properties that set them aside from previously known 2D crystals and quasicrystals.
+The Hat is unique as a quasicrystal in displaying graphene-like features in its spectral function, notably putative Dirac cones.
+These are intrinsic, unlike in quasicrystalline graphene bilayers~\cite{Ahn_2018,Yu2019,Shi2022} where they are inherited from the underlying graphene layers.
 In the Hat, the intrinsic Dirac-cone-like features resemble those found in graphene in the presence of a small density of topological defects~\cite{Kot2020}.
+Both the Hat and Tile(1,1) exhibit zero-modes.
+At zero field, their origin is similar to those found in the Penrose and the Ammann-Beenker tilings.
+However, imposing half a flux quantum per plaquette brings interesting differences, localizing the spectral weight around special tiles.
+Comparing the precise localization properties of the zero modes found in different quasicrystals merits further study.
+Lastly, the Hofstader butterfly is periodic for monotilings, unlike for other studied quasicrystals.
+In short, the Hat and Tile(1,1) display a blend of crystallinity and quasicrystallinity that sets them apart from known crystals and quasicrystals.